 Pride in EG!

-The Town of East Gwillimbury believes in diversity and an inclusive environment for the 2SLGBTQ+ community.
+The Town of East Gwillimbury welcomes diversity and works to create an inclusive environment for the 2SLGBTQ+ community.
 We want EG to come together this month to recognize and help celebrate the importance of inclusion and diversity within our wonderful community.

-On Thursday, June 1, together with representatives of Pflag York Region, and the Diversity and Inclusion Advisory Committee of Council, East Gwillimbury is raising the Pride flag at the EG Civic Centre (19000 Leslie Street, Sharon).
+On Thursday, June 6, together with representatives of York Pride, and the Diversity and Inclusion Advisory Committee of Council, East Gwillimbury is raising the Pride flag at the EG Civic Centre (19000 Leslie Street, Sharon).

 During the month of June, the Town is encouraging residents to express their messages of inclusion and belonging through sidewalk chalk messages.